etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

   * startRow: The starting row from where results will be fetch.
 If startRow is bigger than the number of results in database, then no result will be provided.
   * endRow: The ending row marks the final row to be retrieved and is exclusive.
 If it is not set, then all rows will be fetched.
 It can't be less than the startRow property.

 For instance, requesting some object with properties startRow = 0 and endRow = 1 will retrieve only one row.
-If there are more rows that haven't been fetched totalRows will be 3 (endRow + 2).
+If there are more rows that have not been fetched totalRows will be 3 (endRow + 2).

 ##  POST and PUT

 The POST and PUT operations perform add and update actions.
 In case of Etendo, the PUT operation will perform an add also, if an object does not have an id set.

-To do an update operation the following JSON has to be PUT to the system:
+To do an update operation the following `JSON` has to be PUT to the system: